 FAQs

-What is the difference between pavement and concrete?
+What is the difference between asphalt concrete pavement and concrete?

 - Pavement can be made of either asphalt or concrete, with asphalt being smoother and more resilient due to its binder, while concrete hardens through the curing process but tends to wear down over time due to weathering.